Opportunities for free/funded activities & referrals with Space to Breathe

 Free Wellbeing Check-Ins

-During the ongoing Covid-19 situation we are pleased to offer free 30 min Wellbeing Check-Ins for anyone who’d appreciate someone to talk to about their wellbeing and the impact current events are having.
+We are pleased to offer free 30 min Wellbeing Check-Ins for anyone who’d appreciate someone to talk to about their wellbeing and the impact current events are having.

 These check-ins are available to anyone in the UK.